[Last updated October 21, 2024]

 The cost of Medicare Supplement plans can vary widely depending on which option you choose and where you purchase it.
 For example, Medicare Supplement Plan A typically costs less than Medicare Supplement Plan F because the latter covers more benefits.

-Generally, you can sign up for a Medicare Supplement plan during your Medigap open enrollment period, the six-month window when you turn 65 and initially get Medicare Parts A and B
+Generally, you can sign up for a Medicare Supplement plan during your Medigap open enrollment period, a six-month window after you turn 65 and initially get Medicare Parts A and B.

 The Medigap open enrollment period begins the first month you have Medicare Part B coverage.
 During this time, you may enroll in Medicare Supplement Insurance without going through the medical underwriting process.
 You could keep your Medigap premium cost down by purchasing a plan during this initial eligibility window because insurance carriers are not allowed to conduct medical underwriting and in turn charge higher premiums for those with adverse health issues.
 You also will not be denied for a plan.

-How can I find a Medigap plan in my area?
+How can I find a plan in my area?

 You can also research private insurance companies that offer this type of coverage.
 Plans may also be offered through various organizations, like AARP.
 For example, for the AARP Medigap plan — underwritten by UnitedHealthcare — you can enter your zip code on AARP’s website and find more details about the available plans and their premium costs.

-Because there are many different Medigap plan options, it can help if you discuss your specific health care coverage needs with a professional who can assist you with finding the best option for you.
+Because there are many different Medigap plan options, it can help to discuss your specific health care coverage needs with a professional who can assist you in finding the best option for you.